loxilb-io/loxilbdocs/docs/service-sharding.md

 ### Creating services

 We can create LoadBalancer services as usual.
-In this case, kube-loxilb will choose a sharding instance for the service.
-If an user needs to place the service in a specific service instance, they can do so with help of loxilb annotation.
+Here, kube-loxilb will choose a sharding instance by itself for the service.
+If an user needs to place the service in a specific service instance, they can do so with help of loxilb annotation as explained afterwards.

 #### Create service without specifying any sharding instance